iWaterYorkU/ET-MIP-Validation-data-2019-/README.md

 The data exists in a single excel spreadsheet.

-For more information contact Dr. Magdalena Krol at magdalena.krol@lassonde.yorku.ca
+For more information contact Dr. Magdalena Krol at magdalena.krol@lassonde.yorku.ca and Dr. Kevin Mumford at kevin.mumford@queensu.ca

 As per the Creative Commons Attribution 4.0 International license, users of this data should provide credit.
 When utilizing this data cite the following: